Skip to main content

 The "All-incidents" team cannot be deleted.

-How the "All-incidents" team articulates in with roles and plans
+How the "All-incidents" team articulates in with access levels and plans

 • By default, all Managers in your workspace are part of the "All-incidents" team and cannot be withdrawn from it.

-• That said, people with the Member role can also be part of the "All-Incidents" team (ex: security auditors).
+• That said, people with the Member access level can also be part of the "All-Incidents" team (ex: security auditors).

-• People with the Member role who are not part of the "All incidents" team cannot see it in the list of teams and therefore *cannot request access to it.
+• People with the Member access level who are not part of the "All incidents" team cannot see it in the list of teams and therefore cannot request access to it.
 A Member can only be part of the "All-incident" team if added manually by a Manager.

 About plans: